island-is/island.is/libs/api/domains/license-service/README.md

 ### Usage

-Ensure API and XRoad services are running:
+Ensure the following services are running:

-- API: `Yarn start api`
+- API: `yarn start api`
 - XRoad: `./scripts/run-xroad-proxy.sh`

 ### Mocking

-Enable mocks when needed.
-Mock new licenses when added.
+Enable mocks as needed.
+Mock newly added licenses.

 ### Adding a New License

-1. Generate an external client to fetch data from a third party.
+1. Create an external client to fetch data.
 2. Create a client folder in `/license-service/client/`:
-   - Each client is a module for easy injection:
+   - Module for injection, consisting of:
-     - A service for license data.
+     - License data service.
-     - A mapper for data transformation.
+     - Data mapper.
-     - Configuration; keep secrets in AWS parameter store.
+     - Configuration; store secrets in AWS parameter store.
      - (Optional) Type definitions.
-     - Module definitions for injections and exports.
+     - Module definitions for injections/exports.
-3. Add new license to relevant types, e.g., `GenericLicenseTypeType`.
+3. Update types, e.g., `GenericLicenseTypeType`.
-4. Inject new client into LicenseService:
+4. Inject the new client into LicenseService:
-   - For digital licenses, configure the CONFIG_PROVIDER for `passTemplateId`.
+   - Configure CONFIG_PROVIDER for `passTemplateId` for digital licenses.
    - Add to `AVAILABLE_LICENSES` if display is required.

 ### Digital Licenses

-The service can create digital licenses via a _Pk pass_ using the [SmartSolution API](https://smartsolutions.gitbook.io/smart-solutions-drivers-license/).
+The service generates digital licenses using the _Pk pass_ through the [SmartSolution API](https://smartsolutions.gitbook.io/smart-solutions-drivers-license/).

 Conditions for generating a digital license:

 - **Drivers License**:
   - Valid RLS API result with non-null `mynd`.
   - Image date ≥ 1997-08-15.

 - **Firearm License**:
   - Must be valid (not expired).

-- **Adr License**:
+- **ADR License**:
   - Must be valid (not expired).